*Milford Traffic Advisory* Delaware State Police Investigating Serious Collision

 Please tell us how we’re doing via our Citizen Satisfaction Survey.

-Presented by Public Information Officer, Sergeant Heather Pepper
+Presented by Public Information Officer, Sergeant India Sturgis

 -End-

-*Update – Victim Identified* Delaware State Police Investigate Fatal Motor Vehicle Crash Involving a Tractor Trailer and Passenger Vehicle
+*Update – Victim Identified* Delaware State Police Investigating Fatal Motor Vehicle Collision

-Delaware State Police have identified John Joyce, 80, of Alexandria, VA as the victim who died during a fatal motor vehicle collision involving a tractor trailer and passenger vehicle, Wednesday afternoon in the Bridgeville area.
+Delaware State Police have identified the victim who died during a fatal motor vehicle collision that occurred on June 14, 2022 in the Newark area as Termell Fowle, 28, of Newark, DE.

-The Delaware State Police Troop 7 Collision Reconstruction Unit continue to investigate this crash.
-Anyone who witnessed this collision is asked to contact Master Corporal K. Argo by calling 302-703-3264.
-Information may also be provided by sending a Private Facebook Message to the Delaware State Police or contacting Delaware Crime Stoppers at 1-800-TIP-3333 or via the internet at www.delawarecrimestoppers.com.
+The Delaware State Police Troop 2 Collision Reconstruction Unit continues to investigate this collision.
+Troopers are asking anyone who witnessed this collision to please contact Senior Corporal M. Calio by calling 302-365-8483.
+Information may also be provided by sending a Private Facebook Message to the Delaware State Police, by contacting Delaware Crime Stoppers at 1-800-TIP-3333, or via the internet at www.delawarecrimestoppers.com.

 If you or someone you know is a victim or witness of a crime or have lost a loved one to a sudden death and need assistance, the Delaware State Police Victim Services Unit / Delaware Victim Center is available to offer you support and resources 24 hours a day through a toll-free hotline at 1-800-VICTIM-1 (1-800-842-8461).
 You may also email the Victim Services Unit at DSP_VictimServicesMail@delaware.gov.